See exclusive deals in your area

 It earns an 8.0 out of 10 on our overall scale, thanks to a serene, spacious cabin and lush equipment and trim.
 That’s before any safety or gas-mileage scores are in.
 (Read more about how we rate cars.)

 The XC60’s eye-soothing interior is worth its own highlight reel.
 Whether it’s awash in driftwood trim or outfitted in natty shades of black (you know, the one), the XC60 cockpit caters to the senses without overwhelming them.
 The sheet metal takes a less adventurous tack; it’s a flashback to the BMW X3 from many angles.

-We’ve driven just one of the three drivetrains in the XC60.
-The T6 goes about its work with undramatic flair.
-With standard all-wheel drive and an 8-speed automatic, the 316-hp turbocharged and supercharged 6-cylinder emits power evenly across its rev range.
+The mid-level T6 goes about its work with undramatic flair.
+With standard all-wheel drive and an 8-speed automatic, the 316-horsepower turbocharged and supercharged 6-cylinder emits power evenly across its rev range.
 With adaptive dampers and three driving modes, the XC60 smothers the road instead of engaging it.

 The XC60 puts its biggest markers down on interior space and ambiance.
 Four adults can take refuge amid its soft leathers and cloudlike wood trim, with less noise than in the XC90.
 Minor foibles aside, it’s a relaxed and roomy place to enjoy some silence, both aural and visual.